lightyagami-code/hask-word/README.md

 # HaskWord

-An enhanced implementation of word game in Haskell featuring multiple game modes and an AI assistant.
+An enhanced implementation of word game in terminal using Haskell featuring multiple game modes and an AI assistant.

 ## Features